amikshavadluri5-create/drugdelivary/README.md

-# Welcome to your Lovable project
+# Welcome to your drug devilary project through quantum simulation

 TODO: Document your project here